-Adaptive Technology (AT) is equipment and software that assists students with reading, writing, and listening.
-Each of the ARC's three work stations has a computer, a scanner, and adaptive technology software.
-If you are interested in gaining access to any of these resources, please contact the ARC.
-We would be happy to introduce you to the programs and help you learn to use them.
+Adaptive technology is equipment and software that assists students with reading, writing, and listening.
+Below is a list of some commonly used forms of adaptive technology in the ARC.
+If you are interested in gaining access to any of these resources, please contact us--we would be happy to introduce you to the technology and help you learn to use it!

 Dragon NaturallySpeaking is a speech recognition program.
 After taking approximately 20 minutes to create a voice profile, you can begin to dictate notes, papers, outlines, and e-mails directly into the computer.
 This program is ideal if you articulate your ideas better by talking than by typing.